 - The Bus Came Back: Did it ever.

 - Conveyor Belt-O-Doom: Is put on one in "The Seeds of Doom", but to be fair she also (later in the story) rescued the Doctor from said same fate.

 - Casual Danger Dialog: After she starts getting used to the lifestyle, she can go almost toe to toe with the Fourth Doctor in terms of making jokes and quips in tense situations and happily reels off nursery rhymes along with him, although she much more obviously uses Casual Danger Dialog to release stress than the Doctor.

-- Character Outlives Actor: The Eleventh Doctor mentioned to a fan in a parallel universe that Sarah Jane is still alive and well despite her actress' death.
+- Character Outlives Actor: The Eleventh Doctor mentioned to a fan in a parallel universe that Sarah Jane lived beyond her actress' death.

 - Cool Old Lady: After "School Reunion".

 - Expanded Universe: Has more Expanded Universe appearances than anyone can list sensibly (though here's a good attempt).
 She notably appeared in the direct-to-video release Downtime together with Victoria and the Brigadier, and had her own Big Finish spinoff for a while.

 - Friendly Sniper: Though it doesn't come up much because (like most companions to the Doctor) she doesn't usually even touch a weapon, in "Pyramids of Mars" it is established that she is a crack shot with a rifle.